Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Preliminaries

 For simplicity, we will briefly use \textit{structural representation} to denote most expressive structural representation in the rest of the paper.
 We will omit $\tA$ if it is clear from context.
 We call $\Gamma(i,\tA)$ a \textit{structural node representation} for $i$, and call $\Gamma(\{i,j\},\tA)$ a \textit{structural link representation} for $(i,j)$.

-Definition~\ref{structuralrepresentation} requires the structural representations of two node sets to be the same if and only if they are isomorphic.
+Definition~\ref{structuralrepresentation} requires that the structural representations of two node sets are the same if and only if the two node sets are isomorphic.
 That is, isomorphic node sets always have the \textbf{same} structural representation, while non-isomorphic node sets always have \textbf{different} structural representations.
 This is in contrast to \textit{positional node embeddings} such as DeepWalk~\citep{perozzi2014deepwalk} and matrix factorization~\citep{mnih2008probabilistic}, where two isomorphic nodes can have different node embeddings~\citep{ribeiro2017struc2vec}.
-GAE using one-hot encoding also learns positional node embeddings.
+GAE using node-discriminating features also learns positional node embeddings.

-So why do we need structural representations?
-From a node classification point of view, it is because two isomorphic nodes in a network are perfectly symmetric and interchangeable with each other, and should be indistinguishable from any perspective.
-Learning a structural node representation can guarantee that isomorphic nodes are always classified into the same class.
-Similarly, learning a structural link representation guarantees isomorphic links, such as $(v_1, v_2)$ and $(v_4, v_3)$ in Figure~\ref{node_iso}, are always predicted the same, which is not guaranteed by positional node embeddings.
-Moreover, \citet{Srinivasan2020On} prove that any joint prediction task over node sets only requires a structural representation of node sets.
-They show that for any graph prediction task, positional node embeddings carry no more information beyond that of structural representations.
+\textbf{Why do we study structural representations?} Formally speaking, \citet{Srinivasan2020On} prove that any joint prediction task over node sets only requires a structural representation of node sets.
+They show that positional node embeddings carry no more information beyond that of structural representations.
+Intuitively speaking, it is because two isomorphic nodes in a network are perfectly symmetric and interchangeable with each other, and should be indistinguishable from any perspective.
+Learning a structural node representation guarantees that isomorphic nodes are always classified into the same class.
+Similarly, learning a structural link representation guarantees isomorphic links, such as $(v_1, v_2)$ and $(v_4, v_3)$ in Figure~\ref{node_iso}, are always predicted the same, while non-isomorphic links, such as $(v_1, v_2)$ and $(v_1, v_3)$, are always distinguishable, which is not guaranteed by positional node embeddings.
+Structural representation characterizes the maximum representation power a model can reach on graphs.
+We use it to study GNNs' multi-node representation learning ability.